 The counters are programmed by writing a control byte into the counter control register.
-Refer to the previous register map for the base addresses of the counters and the counter control register.
 The control byte specifies the counter to be programmed, the counter mode, the type of read/write operation, and the modulus.
 The control byte format is as follows: